bendms/litreview/README.md

 In this scenario, I have joined a young startup named LITReview who has just completed his first fundraising.

-Our goal is to launch a product which can be use by our community.
+Our goal is to launch a product which can be used by our community.
 They can use it to consult or request book reviews on demand.

-This application will be a web application,and it will be develop on django web framework.
+This application will be a web application,and it will be developed on django web framework.

-On the app, you can create your personnal account and use the following system to follow all the users that you want.
+On the app, you can create your personal account and use the following system to follow all the users that you want.

 You can request a book review or you can post review on users tickets if they are on your following list.